VoltedSwitch/Tic-Tac-Toe/README.md

 4. Right-click on the folder and select `copy`
 5. Open **Terminal** (press `Cmd + Space`, type "Terminal", and click open.
 - Type `cd ` (with a space), then press `Cmd + v` — then press **Enter**).
-- Run the game by copy & pasting this command:
+- Run the game by copy & pasting this command then pressing **Enter**:
    ```bash
    python3 main.py